AlfrescoArchive/activiti-cloud-charts/activiti-cloud-full-example/README.md

 jx env dev
 jx get urls
 ```
 You’ll see url of the form http://jenkins.jx.<CLUSTER_IP>.
-You can then skip to `Activiti Example Installation`
+You can then skip to `Activiti Example Installation`.
+But note that in jenkins-x you'll likely not use `helm install`.
+Instead you'll add the `helm repo add` command to the staging environment's Makefile and this chart should be added to the requirements.yaml.
+The values (as modified in `Activiti Example Installation`) then go in the values.yaml of the staging environment.

 ## Minikube